wp-plugins/goodbye-captcha/readme.txt

 == Upgrade Notice ==

-= 1.1.10 =
+= 1.1.11 =
-Added ability to Automatically Block IP Address and to set the maximum form submissions per minute
+Added ability to whitelist your current IP address and fixed the incompatibility with Sucuri Firewall.
+Now, GoodBye Captcha properly handles client IP Address when using CloudFlare, Incapsula or Cloudfront.

 == Changelog ==

+= 1.1.11: March 15, 2015 =

+**Additions**
+- Ability to whitelist your current IP address
+- Properly detects client IP Address when using CloudFlare, Incapsula or Cloudfront

+**Fixed**
+- Issue with Sucuri Firewall

 = 1.1.10: February 25, 2015 =